rightedges/the-ml-vision-book/chapters/4-use-cases.md

 ### Summary Checklist for Chapter 4:
 - [x] Explored Smart City applications and the impact of traffic optimization.
+- [x] Analyzed Tesla's "Vision-Only" approach and the role of Occupancy Networks.
 - [x] Understood the role of Segmentation in medical diagnostics and oncology.
 - [x] Learned how Industrial vision uses Augmentation to detect never-before-seen defects.
 - [x] Explored the 3D bridge between vision and robotic manipulation.